|HOME ATTORNEYS PRACTICE AREAS REPRESENTATIVE MATTERS|

 Brian Stewart received his J.D., cum laude, from American University Washington College of Law in 2012, where he served as a senior staff member on the American University Law Review.
 During his studies, he interned with the Enforcement Divisions of the Securities and Exchange Commission and the Consumer Financial Protection Bureau, as well as the financial services regulatory and enforcement practice of Mayer Brown LLP.
 Mr. Stewart earned a B.S. in Economics from the University of Washington in 2008.

 Before joining The Spiva Law Firm PLLC, Mr. Stewart was a Regulatory Analyst at the Financial Industry Regulatory Authority.
 While there, he led investigations into manipulative and fraudulent activity on the United States equities markets, and examined broker-dealer practices for compliance with federal securities law.
-Mr. Stewart is admitted only to the Maryland bar, and is not admitted in the District of Columbia.
-He is practicing under the supervision of D.C.-admitted attorneys.
+Mr. Stewart is admitted to both the Maryland and District of Columbia bars.

 RACHEL M. ROBERTS